 - A historical thriller like Rule of Four, The Shadow of the Wind, The Historian, The Doll Factory

-- Elegant historical fiction in the vein of Amor Towles, Beatriz Williams, and Anton DiSclafani
+- Elegant, voice-driven historical fiction in the vein of Amor Towles, Beatriz Williams, and Anton DiSclafani

 - Novels with unusual structures and inventive storytelling (All the Missing Girls, Homegoing, Daisy Jones & The Six)